Copy Style Preview:

 thumb_up Pros

-• addWrites complete functions and classes, not just single-line suggestions
+• addGenerates complete functions and components, not just snippets

 thumb_down Cons